 Rufus Estes' Fried Chicken

-In our series Saving Southern Recipes, Associate Editor Kate Williams explores the deep heritage of Southern cooking through the lens of passed-down family recipes.
+In our series Saving Southern Recipes, former Editor Kate Williams explores the deep heritage of Southern cooking through the lens of passed-down family recipes.

 I've made fried chicken, start to finish, twice.
 The first time, I burned the outside in an attempt to get the chicken cooked all the way through.
 The second time was earlier this week.
 It was much better, even though the recipe was like nothing I had ever seen before.

 The first recorded recipe for fried chicken, called Pullum Frontonianum, was in the 1st century Roman cookbook "Apicus," but the fried chicken we think of here in the South can be traced to a melding of techniques from both Scotland and West Africa.
 Recorded recipes for the American dish exist as early as 1830s, and began to appear frequently in books published during and after the Civil War.
 Of course, this dish was prepared almost exclusively by enslaved people, and has, since the abolition of slavery, been closely associated with African-American cooking.